Thursday, April 24, 2025

 New vehicle prices fell, but only slightly.

-All in all, this paints a picture of sticky inflation — higher prices across essential categories that make life expensive for everyday Americans.
+All in all, this paints a picture of sticky inflation with higher prices across essential categories that make life expensive for everyday Americans.
 This is not great news for investors.

 4. Stagflation